Christovis/Christovis.github.io/_essay/2020-10-13-blog-simulated_society.md

 the most developed compared to the other two
 (it might of course also be the most researched theme).

+1. Artificial society redefines societies agency
+    - How does our participation in the decision making process change, when government policies rely ever more on outcomes of a artificial society?
+    - How will an artificial society change cultural evolution differently from ML, as the prior is exerting power on an individual, that is less visible to it?
+2. Malicious exploits of artificial societies
+    - Will data privacy need to be extended from a individual to a society?
+    - As it can be argued that any governmental attempts of evidence-based policy are hindered by its virtue to capture and control knowledge, in what circumstances do artificial societies produce policy-based evidence?
+3. The current state of design and usage of standards
+    - How do data analysts interpret/view data, that is gaining political sensitivity in states of emergencies?
+    - What effect do the guidelines and standards have on algorithmic solution in state of emergencies?
+(E.g. how did the efforts of IEEE, ISO, The Open Modeling Foundation, and the Government Office for Science influence the creation of algorithmic solutions w.r.t.
+Covid-19)

 ## References
 <a id="1">[1]</a>
 Schelling, T. C. (1971).
 Dynamic models of segregation.
 Journal of Mathematical Sociology, 1(2), 143-186.

+<a id="2">[2]</a>
+Li, Y et al. (2016).
+Agent-Based Modeling of Chronic Diseases: A Narrative Review and Future Research Directions.
+Preventing Chronic Disease, 13.

+<a id="3">[3]</a>
+Tracy, M. et al. (2018).
+Agent-based modeling in public health: current applications and future directions.
+Annual Review of Public Health, 39, 77-94.

+<a id="4">[4]</a>
+Silverman, E. et al. (2020).
+Situating Agent-Based Modelling in Population Health Research. pre-print on arxiv:2002.02345.

+<a id="4">[4]</a>
+Ferguson, N. et al. (2020).
+Report 9: Impact of non-pharmaceutical interventions (NPIs) to reduce COVID19 mortality and healthcare demand.